Nicolas Stacey

-Rev. Nicolas David Stacey (27 November 1927 - 8 May 2017) was a priest of the Church of England and social activist.
+Reverend Nicolas David Stacey (27 November 1927 - 8 May 2017) was a priest of the Church of England and social activist.
 He was Rector of Woolwich in the 1960s, and Director of Social Services for Kent County Council from 1974 to 1985.

 Early life

 Nick Stacey was born 27 November 1927.
 He was educated at the Royal Naval College, Dartmouth, and saw service on HMS Anson in the last months of the Second World War.
 He participated in the liberation of Hong Kong, and witnessed the devastation of Hiroshima shortly after VJ Day.
 He resigned his commission in the Navy to read Modern History at St Edmund Hall, Oxford, and then trained for the priesthood at Cuddesdon Theological College.
 During this time he represented his service, university and country in athletics, being president of the Oxford University Athletics Club, and participated in the British Empire Games (1950), winning a silver medal. and the 1952 Olympic Games.
 He was a semi-finalist in the 200 metres and a finalist in the 4×400 metres relay.

 Ordained in 1953 he served his title at St Mark's, Portsea, Portsmouth, under Christopher Pepys, later Bishop of Buckingham.
-In 1958 he moved to be Domestic Chaplain (personal assistant) to the Bishop of Birmingham, Dr Leonard Wilson.
-It was during his time in Birmingham that he began to receive national attention, founding and editing a tabloid church newspaper, the Birmingham Christian News, which gained a reputation for comparatively racy journalism and a sensationalist approach to church news.
+In 1958 he moved to become Domestic Chaplain (personal assistant) to the Bishop of Birmingham, Dr Leonard Wilson.
+During his time in Birmingham,he began to receive national attention, after founding and editing a tabloid church newspaper, the Birmingham Christian News, which gained a reputation for comparatively lively journalism and a more sensationalist approach to church news.
 This was a deliberate policy on Stacey's part, and became characteristic of his ministry.
 He said "We want to be a platform for the prophetic voices of the country.
 We want to show that the Christian faith is relevant to twentieth-century living and that the Church is concerned with all the activities of man".